-After recruiting students through 1.5.1 and 1.5.2, the committee of the Disaster Management Policy Program, led by Director SUNOHARA Hiroki, a professor of the National Graduate Institute for Policy Studies (GRIPS), made the final decision on the enrollees to the program.
+After recruiting students through 1.5.1 and 1.5.2, the committee of the Disaster Management Policy Program led by Director SUNOHARA Hiroki, a professor of the National Graduate

+Institute for Policy Studies (GRIPS), was held on May 28, 2018, and made the final decision on the enrollees to the program.

-After the discussion among the program committee members, a total of 14 students were selected.
+After the discussion among the program committee members, a total of 8 students were selected.